 If you are considering getting pregnant, you have an opportunity to buy a policy that makes payments when you are perfectly healthy: your normal maternity labor and delivery!
-Don’t let the chance pass you by.
+Do not pass up on this chance.

-Short term disability for maternity leave makes payments or either six or eight weeks depending upon type of delivery.
+Short-term disability for maternity leave makes payments or either six or eight weeks depending upon the type of delivery.
 Payments begin after satisfying an elimination period.
 Your maternity leave benefit may fund three years of monthly premium payments.
-You are automatically covered in case of pregnancy complications and postpartum problems.

-If your medical condition prevents you from working you should contact the Maine Office of Family Independence.
-The Maine DDS is comprised of Maine State workers who make decisions for the Social Security Administration.
+If your medical condition prevents you from working, you should contact the Maine Office of Family Independence.
+The Maine DDS make decisions for residents in the state.

 Maine State Retirement

-Maine state retirement short term disability is a misnomer.
-Members of the Maine Public Employees Retirement System (MainePERS) are covered by a long term disability program.
+Maine state retirement short-term disability is a misnomer.
+A long-term disability program covers members of the Maine Public Employees Retirement System (MainePERS).
 The program pays for permanent disabilities only.
-By nature short term disability is for temporary medical conditions only.
+It excludes temporary medical conditions.

 Image credit: phbcz / 123RF Stock Photo